 Bottom line: FaceTime was able to be used, even though Carnival says on its website that it’s not supported.

-Can I Text Message Over Wi-Fi?
+Can I Text Message Over Carnival’s Wi-Fi?

 For most of us, we message a lot more than we actually make calls on our phone.
 In this case, during our tests we noticed that texting iPhone to iPhone seemed to work with no problems.
 We were able to send and receive messages when connected to wi-fi, including messages with pictures.

 However, when messaging to an Android phone, our messages had trouble going through.
 In the end, we ended up just emailing the person we were trying to text as we couldn’t send the text.
-(This might also have been due to setting on our phone, which is possible.)
+(This might also have been due to settings on our phone, which is possible.)